KxSystems/docs/docs/architecture/uq.md

 .u.init[]
 ```

-Initialises [variables](#variables) used to track client interest in data being published.
+Initialises [variables](#variables) by retreiving all tables defined in the root namespace.
+Used to track client interest in data being published.

 ### .u.del